lexibank/tlopo/out/vol3/chapter7.md

 The leaves of the small palm Licuala ramsayi (syn.
 L. muelleri, L. peekelii), growing to about 5-10 m, serve for roofing in parts of the Bismarcks ([Powell 1976](../references.md#source-Powell1976), [Peekel 1984](../references.md#source-Peekel1984): 58).
 The Nakanai use them to wrap megapode eggs (A. Chowning, pers. comm.).
 The palm also serves decorative purposes: in the Ninigo Islands it is planted as an ornamental shrub ([Sorensen 1950](../references.md#source-Sorensen1950)), and various writers note that its leaves are used for personal decoration.

-POc &ast;piRu denoted one or more Licuala species, a fan palm.
-As [French-Wright](../references.md#source-FrenchWright1983) ([1983](../references.md#source-FrenchWright1983): 208-209) and [Chowning](../references.md#source-Chowning2001) ([2001](../references.md#source-Chowning2001): 84) note, in Fijian and the Polynesian languages its reflexes denote the fan palm Pritchardia pacifica, found only in Fiji and Polynesia.
-26 This is an instance of an established name being given to a new-found species as Oceanic speakers moved eastward.
+POc _&ast;piRu_ denoted one or more Licuala species, a fan palm.
+As [French-Wright](../references.md#source-FrenchWright1983) ([1983](../references.md#source-FrenchWright1983): 208-209) and [Chowning](../references.md#source-Chowning2001) ([2001](../references.md#source-Chowning2001): 84) note, in Fijian and the Polynesian languages its reflexes denote the fan palm Pritchardia pacifica, found only in Fiji and Polynesia.[^26] This is an instance of an established name being given to a new-found species as Oceanic speakers moved eastward.

-On the basis of the non-Oceanic data supporting Blust's reconstruction of PMP &ast;biRu?
-(ACD ), we would expect the POc form &ast;piRu, and this is reflected everywhere except in northern Vanuatu, where a local form &ast;piloqi is reflected.
-NCV forms sporadically retain a POc final consonant with an added &ast;-i, regularly lost in Volow, Mota and Merlav, and so the final -y of these items may reflect POc &ast;-q, a possibility recognised in the reconstruction of POc &ast;piRu(q).
+On the basis of the non-Oceanic data supporting Blust's reconstruction of PMP _&ast;biRuʔ_ (ACD), we would expect the POc form _&ast;piRu_, and this is reflected everywhere except in northern Vanuatu, where a local form _&ast;piloqi_ is reflected.
+NCV forms sporadically retain a POc final consonant with an added _&ast;-i_, regularly lost in Volow, Mota and Merlav, and so the final _-ɣ_ of these items may reflect POc _&ast;-q_, a possibility recognised in the reconstruction of POc _&ast;piRu(q)_.

 <table>
 <tr>